The Getty

 3.1.1.6.10

-In the Activities facet
+In the Activities Facet

-In this facet include terms for areas of endeavor, physical and mental actions, discrete occurrences, systematic sequences of actions, methods employed toward a certain end, and processes occurring in materials or objects.
+In this facet include concept records for areas of endeavor, physical and mental actions, discrete occurrences, systematic sequences of actions, methods employed toward a certain end, and processes occurring in materials or objects.
 Activities may range from branches of learning and professional fields to specific life events, from mentally executed tasks to processes performed on or with materials and objects, from single physical actions to complex games (e.g., archaeology, engineering, analyzing, contests, exhibitions, running, drawing (image-making), corrosion).

-» Disciplines hierarchy
+» Disciplines Hierarchy

 • Regarding other Hierarchies

-Material-specific or object-specific activities appear primarily in the Processes and Techniques hierarchy (e.g., metalworking, carpentry) while more general professional activities appear here (e.g., civil engineering).
+Material-specific or object-specific activities appear primarily in the Processes and Techniques Hierarchy (e.g., metalworking, carpentry) while more general professional activities appear here (e.g., civil engineering).

-• Theories relating to disciplines appear in the Associated Concepts hierarchy (e.g., structuralism).
+• Theories relating to disciplines appear in the Associated Concepts Hierarchy (e.g., structuralism).

 • Organization